guardian/prism/README.md

 $ gem install pkg/marauder-0.5.0.gem
 ```

+**Note**: If you are installing on a host that only has Ruby 1.8.7 then you should install httparty version
+0.11.0 using `gem install httparty -v 0.11.0` as later versions of httparty will not install successfully.

 ## Usage

 For inline usage help, run `marauder help` or `marauder help <command>` for help on a specific sub command.